-During the transition period, the UK will continue to participate in the EU's framework of PIL rules.
+During the transition period until IP Day on 31 December 2020 the UK will continue to participate in the EU's framework of PIL rules.
 This includes those international agreements to which the EU is the contracting party.
-Prior to the end of the transition period, the UK needs to take steps to ensure continued participation in the treaties referred to in Clause 1.
+The UK needs to take steps to ensure continued participation in the treaties referred to in Clause 1 before 31 December 2020.